akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 :::

 :::info
 To guarantee that the PIM is functional and runs smoothly, we defined a volume limitation of 50 units per measurement family.
-If you try to create more than 50 units per measurement family, you will receive a blocking message.
+You cannot create more than 50 units per measurement family.
 If you need more than 50 measurement units per measurement family, please reach our support team and explain your use case.
 :::